 The Director of Finance shall approve procedures for reconciling balances on fixed assets accounts in ledgers against balances on fixed asset registers.

-The value of each asset shall be maintained in accordance with methods specified in the FT FReM and IAS 16.
+The value of each asset shall be maintained in accordance with methods specified in the Foundation Trust Annual Reporting Manual (ARM).

-The value of each asset shall be depreciated using methods and rates as specified in the FT FReM and IAS 16.
+The value of each asset shall be depreciated using methods and rates as specified in the ARM.

 The Director of Finance shall calculate and pay Public Dividend Capital annual dividends (capital charges).

+The Trust must not dispose of any protected property without the approval of Monitor.
+This includes the disposal of part of a property or granting an interest it.

 Security of assets